ezeh2/falkonera/README.md

 falkonera example.csv -d example.ddl -m example.dml

-reads csv-file, using names in first line as column name and generating "create table"-statement into example.ddl.
+reads csv-file, using names in first line as column name and generating "create table"-statement into example.ddl. remaining lines are transformed into insert-statements and put into example.dml